.

 • Establish regular communications with the lab’s reagent suppliers to receive notifications about upcoming expirations.

-• Add pathology lab software built to track reagent expiration dates and issue alerts when it’s time to order more reagents.
+• Add pathology lab reporting software built to track reagent expiration dates and issue alerts when it’s time to order more reagents.

 • Maintain detailed records and documentation of all purchased reagents, their usage, and expiration dates.